 The Sales and Marketing Professional Organization also offers salesperson certification.
 Completion of this online program allows sales professionals to hold the SCPS credential.
 This assures clients that the certified individual has demonstrated proficiency and adheres to a code of ethics.
 SCPS training covers a wide range of core competencies, from product and company knowledge to closing a sale.

-In its May 2010 report, the Bureau of Labor Statistics lists the national average salary of advertising sales agents as $55,020.
-Like most sales jobs, agents work primarily -if not solely- on commission, meaning their income is dependent on how much advertising space and time they can sell.
+Like most sales jobs, advertising sales agents work primarily -if not solely- on commission, meaning their income is dependent on how much advertising space and time they can sell.
 They also face weekly, monthly or annual quotas and often work irregular hours to meet these demands.